Hillary Clinton to address New York Democrats

 The former secretary of state, U.S. senator and Democratic presidential nominee will speak on the first day of the two-day gathering at Hofstra University.

+Nixon attended Wednesday's convention events and told reporters that she believes the voters will make up their own minds this fall.
+Nixon has faulted Cuomo for not doing enough to address education inequalities, corruption or the lack of funding for New York City's subways.

+"The fact of the matter is people are going to be voting on his record, which is not very progressive," she said.

-At the convention, the party will nominate its candidate to succeed ex-Democratic Attorney General Eric Schneiderman, who resigned earlier this month amid allegations that he assaulted four women he dated.
-Two Democrats have so far formally announced their intention to run: New York City Public Advocate Letitia James and Leecia Eve, a Buffalo attorney and former adviser to Clinton and Gov. Andrew Cuomo.
+The party will also nominate its candidate to succeed ex-Democratic Attorney General Eric Schneiderman, who resigned earlier this month amid allegations that he assaulted four women he dated.
+Two Democrats have so far formally announced their intention to run: New York City Public Advocate Letitia James and Leecia Eve, a Buffalo attorney and former adviser to Clinton and Cuomo.

-Cuomo, the de facto leader of the state Democratic Party, is seeking his third term as governor.
-He faces a fall primary challenge from "Sex and the City" actress and activist Cynthia Nixon.
+James has emerged as the front runner, securing endorsements from Cuomo and Assembly Speaker Carl Heastie, a Bronx Democrat.

 Delegates also are expected to nominate candidates for comptroller and lieutenant governor and take up a number of resolutions, including one that would endorse the legalization of marijuana.

-Republicans also will hold their nominating convention Wednesday and Thursday, at a ballroom in Manhattan.
-They're expected to nominate Dutchess County Executive Marc Molinaro for governor.
+Republicans are holding their convention in Manhattan, where they nominated Dutchess County Executive Marc Molinaro as their candidate for governor on Wednesday.
 New York City attorneys Manny Alicandro and Keith Wofford are seeking the Republican nomination for attorney general.

-Candidates may still collect signatures to appear on the September primary ballot even if they do not win the convention nomination.

 President Donald Trump, who defeated Clinton in the 2016 election, also is scheduled to be on Long Island on Wednesday to speak to local law enforcement officials about gang violence.